Brutally Honest Rocket Arabic Review (2023 Edition)

 Plus a lot of quality Arabic books for learning are written solely in Arabic script.

-Unlike the other editions like Chinese and Japanese which do an outstanding job of teaching you how to read and write, I feel that the Arabic literacy lessons could be improved with more detailed explanations.
+Unlike the other editions like Chinese and Japanese which do an outstanding job of teaching you how to read and write (they use an interactive vector animation where you can actually practise writing), I feel that the Arabic literacy lessons could be improved with more detailed explanations.

 Right now, they consist of very short videos of a teacher’s hand writing the letters and words.